kodjodevf/mangayomi/README.md

 flutter doctor
 ```

-You also need to have the CLI tool for Rinf ready.
+You also need to have the CLI tool for flutter_rust_bridge ready.

 ```bash
 cargo install 'flutter_rust_bridge_codegen@^2.0.0-dev.0'